HS831/social-media-assignment-reunion/Readme.md

 - Express.js
 - mongoose
 - For Database : MongoDB
-- For authentication : jwt-authentication
+- For authentication : jsonwebtoken
-- And many more ( have a look at package.json file)
+- And many more..

 ## Installation